 Grab all of your shoes from around the house and make one giant pile.
 Make sure you have space to sort, but that you are near a full-length mirror to check out how you look in the shoes.

-I organized my shoes in one spot once I gathered them from the front hall closet, the mud room, and the accessory closet.
+I organized my shoes in one spot once I gathered them from the front hall closet, the mudroom, and the accessory closet.
 It took many trips, but once I grabbed everything, I needed to empty my shoes from shoe boxes.
 I once organized my shoes in plastic shoe boxes, which was super helpful to keep my shoes together so I could see everything I had.
-Over time the amount of boxes grew and it got to be too much to store, so once I declutter my shoes this time, I’ll see how many I have left and then determine the best way to store them.
+Over time the number of boxes grew and it got to be too much to store, so once I declutter my shoes this time, I’ll see how many I have left and then determine the best way to store them.